Your brain controls all of the movements in your body: balance, coordination, speaking, muscle function, and other basic skills you take for granted.

 The type of stroke you have may determine treatment options and recovery time.

-There are four main categories of stroke: hemorrhagic stroke, ischemic stroke, embolic stroke, and transient ischemic attack, and within these main categories there are further distinctions, which we’ll examine below.
+There are four main categories of stroke: hemorrhagic stroke, ischemic stroke, embolic stroke, and transient ischemic attack, and within these main categories there are further distinctions.

 Hemorrhagic Stroke